NinaMargrethe/dotfiles/README.md

 [stephancasas](https://github.com/stephancasas) has provided a possibly [complete list of hotkey combinations](https://gist.github.com/stephancasas/74c4621e2492fb875f0f42778d432973) for reference if you want to edit your _com.apple.symbolichotkeys.plist_.
 Alternatively you could use [Key Codes by manytricks](https://manytricks.com/keycodes) to log your own input details.

+For an oascript error code reference see [this repo by Deadlyelder](https://github.com/Deadlyelder/AppleScript-error-codes)